 Along each line transect (30, 50, 70 feet) soil bulk density samples were taken.
 There were two samples of topsoil of exact volume randomly sampled at undisturbed and two samples randomly sampled at disturbed soil on each of the three lines per survey site.
 At the collection point coarse organic material (litter) was brushed away.
-The soil samples were collected in a two-inch diameter by two-inch tall cylinder within a heavier metal cylinder hammered into the ground using a slide hammer (Art's Manufacturing & Supply Inc. (AMS), American Falls, Idaho).
-The soil sampled was approximately 2 inches below the ground surface.
+The soil samples were collected in a 5 cm diameter by 5 cm tall cylinder within a heavier metal cylinder hammered into the ground using a slide hammer (Art's Manufacturing & Supply Inc. (AMS), American Falls, Idaho).
+The soil sampled was approximately 5 cm below the ground surface.
 The soil samples were oven dried and weighed to determine soil bulk density (grams/cubic centimeter).
-The relative change in soil bulk density for disturbed and undisturbed soil were determined before and after the WLPZ disturbance from the treatment.
+The relative change in soil bulk density for disturbed and undisturbed soil was compared before and after the WLPZ disturbance from the treatment.